 Line a muffin pan with baking cups or thoroughly spray muffin pan with non-stick cooking spray.

 Divide the oatmeal mixture among muffins cups, filling each cup to the top.

 Bake for 25-30 minutes or until the tops are slightly brown and a toothpick inserted comes out clean.

 Tips on Baked Oatmeal

-- You can substitute soy milk for the dairy milk in this recipe.
+Soy milk works great in place of the dairy milk in this recipe.

-- To freeze: Cool oatmeal completely.
+Yes!
+Baked oatmeal freezes perfectly.
+To freeze - Cool oatmeal completely.
 Place muffins in a zip top bag and place in the freezer.
 Thaw overnight in the refrigerator or place in the microwave on high for 20-30 seconds.